Keyboard shortcuts

 In this example:

-• and() creates a carry gate
+• and_p() creates a carry gate

-• xor_labeled() creates a sum gate with a labeled output wire "s"
+• xor_p() creates a sum gate

 Connecting to Circuit Outputs